Our vision for inclusion at St Paul's

-“All children and young people are entitled to an appropriate education, one that is appropriate to their needs, promotes high standards and the fulfilment of potential.
-This should enable them to achieve their best; become confident individuals living fulfilling lives; and make a successful transition into adulthood, whether into employment, further or higher education or training”
+“All children and young people are entitled to an appropriate education, one that is appropriate to their needs, promotes high standards and the fulfilment of potential.”

-At St Paul’s, we are committed to ensuring all children reach their full potential and become confident learners; ready to take the next steps in their journey in becoming a young adult.
-We understand that for children with additional needs, effective support and needs based provision is essential.
-We therefore work closely with the child and parents and carers to ensure we are assessing, planning, implementing and reviewing the needs of any child with a SEND in line with the SEND Code of Practice (January 2015).
+At St Paul’s, everyone is valued and we strive for our school community to flourish and achieve.
+We are committed to ensuring that all children reach their God given potential and become confident learners who believe in future possibilities and are ready to take the next steps in their journey.
+We understand that for children with additional needs, effective support and personalised provision is essential.
+Staff therefore work in partnership with pupils and parents to ensure effective assessing, planning, implementing and reviewing of the needs of every child in line with the SEND Code of Practice (2015).